Inside the World's Greatest Scavenger Hunt, Part 1

 It stands for the Greatest International Scavenger Hunt the World Has Ever Seen.
 (Its creator acknowledges GISHWHES may be the Ugliest Acronym the World Has Ever Seen.)

 Teams of 15 have one week to complete about 200 extremely difficult or hilarious tasks.
-They prove they’ve completed each item by submitting a photo or video of it; their $20 entry fees go to a charity, and the winning team gets a trip to some exotic location.
+They prove they’ve completed each item by submitting a photo or video of it; their $20 entry fees go to a charity, and the winning team gets a trip to some exotic location with Misha Collins, the hunt’s founder.

 Sample items from past GISHWHES lists:

 What astonished me is what a big deal GISHWHES is.
 Last year, 55,000 people registered to participate—not including all the friends and family members who lent favors, assistance, and props.
+(Registration for this year’s hunt opens this week.)

 GISHWHES holds seven Guinness World Records, including Biggest Media Scavenger Hunt, Largest Online Photo Album of Hugs, Longest Chain of Safety Pins, Most Pledges for a Charitable Campaign, and Largest Gathering of People in French Maid Outfits.
 (Why is there a Guinness record for Largest Gathering of People in French Maid Outfits!?)